blockmason/credit-protocol/README.md

 ### Stake.sol

-`Stake.sol` is responsible for registering UCACs and rate-limiting their issuances of credit based on how many BCPT have been staked for that particular UCAC.
-It maintains a mapping of `ucacId -> Ucac struct` and is the main resources of users of the Credit Protocol to .
+`Stake.sol` is responsible for registering UCACs and rate-limiting their issuances of credit based on how many BCPT they've been staked with.
+The contract maintains a mapping of ucacIds to ucac information records; and is primary source of information on registerd UCACs.

-Users stake tokens in order to buy ...

 #### UCAC information stored by `Stake.sol`